gordicaleksa/pytorch-GAT/README.md

 ## GAT - Graph Attention Network (PyTorch) :computer: + graphs + :mega: = :heart:
-This repo contains PyTorch implementation of the original GAT paper (:link: [Veličković et al.](https://arxiv.org/abs/1710.10903)). <br/>
+This repo contains a PyTorch implementation of the original GAT paper (:link: [Veličković et al.](https://arxiv.org/abs/1710.10903)). <br/>
 It's aimed at making it **easy to start playing and learning** about GAT and GNNs in general. <br/>

 ## Table of Contents